Layer-Wise Data-Free CNN Compression: Abstract

 \section{Abstract}

-We present a computationally efficient method for compressing a trained neural network without using any data.
+We present a computationally efficient method for compressing a trained neural network without using real data.
 We break the problem of data-free network compression into independent layer-wise compressions.
-We show how to efficiently generate layer-wise training data, and how to precondition the network to maintain accuracy during layer-wise compression.
-Our generic technique can be used with any compression method.
-We outperform related works for data-free low-bit-width quantization on MobileNetV1, MobileNetV2, and ResNet18.
-We also demonstrate the efficacy of our layer-wise method when applied to pruning.
-We outperform baselines in the low-computation regime suitable for on-device edge compression while using orders of magnitude less memory and compute time than comparable generative methods.
-In the high-computation regime, we show how to combine our method with generative methods to improve upon state-of-the-art performance for several networks.
+We show how to efficiently generate layer-wise training data using only a pretrained network.
+We use this data to perform independent layer-wise compressions on the pretrained network.
+We also show how to precondition the network to improve the accuracy of our layer-wise compression method.
+We present results for layer-wise compression using quantization and pruning.
+When quantizing, we compress with higher accuracy than related works while using orders of magnitude less compute.
+When compressing MobileNetV2 and evaluating on ImageNet, our method outperforms existing methods for quantization at all bit-widths, achieving a $+0.34\%$ improvement in $8$-bit quantization, and a stronger improvement at lower bit-widths (up to a $+28.50\%$ improvement at $5$ bits).
+When pruning, we outperform baselines of a similar compute envelope, achieving $1.5$ times the sparsity rate at the same accuracy.
+We also show how to combine our efficient method with high-compute generative methods to improve upon their results.